calyxir/calyx/docs/tutorial/frontend-tut.md

 1. Parsing MrXL into a representation we can process in Python.
 1. Generating Calyx code.

-### Parsing MrXL into an AST
+## Parsing MrXL into an AST

 To start, we'll parse the MrXL program into a Python AST representation.
-We chose to represent [AST][astcode] nodes with Python `dataclass`.
+We chose to represent [AST][astcode] nodes with Python `dataclass`es.
 A program is a sequence of array declarations followed by computation statements:
 ```python
 {{#include ../../frontends/mrxl/mrxl/ast.py:prog}}
 ```

 `Decl` nodes correspond to array declarations such as `input avec: int[4]`, and carry data about whether the array is an `input` or `output` array, its name, and its type:
 ```python
 {{#include ../../frontends/mrxl/mrxl/ast.py:decl}}
 ```